CDCgov/dibbs-ecr-refiner/docs/decisions/0002_2025-11-04_eicr-3-1-1-compliance-and-tasks.md

 Key principles:

-- **Strongly-typed configuration as code:** All configuration (supported documents, versions, sections, entries, and relationships) is represented as Python TypedDicts in `refiner_config.py`.
-The TypedDict module is source of truth for what is supported; there are no flat JSON config files in the repo.
+- **Strongly-typed configuration as code:** All configuration (supported documents, versions, sections, entries, and relationships) is represented as Python TypedDicts or objects in `refiner_config.py` (see implementation).
+The in-code config is the source of truth; there are no flat JSON config files in the repo.
+- **Object-Oriented, Centralized Config**: Configuration will be loaded/analyzed once at application start as a single config object (or per-document/section objects as needed), avoiding the need to pass dicts around and improving discoverability.
+Helper methods (e.g., for finding required sections, trigger OIDs) will be instance methods attached to these objects.
 - **Future extensibility:** This models document, section, and entry structure directly in Python.
 It lays groundwork for per-section/entry specialization in document handling and validation.

-Validation and automation target HL7’s official Schematron and sample files published in [HL7/CDA-phcaserpt](https://github.com/HL7/CDA-phcaserpt), which explicitly references 3.1.1 in its README and assets.
-Subsequent incremental spec updates (e.g., v3.1.2) will be handled as Python code updates in the TypedDict config.
+Validation and automation targets HL7’s official Schematron and sample files published in [HL7/CDA-phcaserpt](https://github.com/HL7/CDA-phcaserpt), which explicitly references 3.1.1 in its README and assets.
+Subsequent incremental spec updates (e.g., v3.1.2) will be handled as Python code updates in the config models.

 > [!NOTE]
 > **HL7 Repository Versioning Note:**